NikolaiT/lichess-bot/README.md

 1. You need a recent version of `npm` and `node` installed on your computer.
 2. Then clone this repo and change into the directory.
+3. Install dependencies with `npm install`.
+This will download puppeteer and a local chromium browser (around 120MB)
-3. compile stockfish or download a binary.
+3. Compile stockfish or download a binary and remember the path to the stockfish binary.
 4. Modify the settings in the top of `index.js`:

 ```js